Deck Builder Salem OR | Custom Composite & Wood Decks | Q&R Construction

 Composite and wood decks built to last Oregon's wet seasons.
-Elevated decks, wraparound designs, aluminum railings — designed and built by Q&R.
+Elevated decks, wraparound designs, black aluminum railings — designed, permitted, and built by Q&R.

 30+